Award Season Manicures Part 1 -The Golden Globes and Critics’ Choice Award

 Here we see the trend of modernising the classic French Manicure, this time with a bold burgundy and switch up on the use of nail space.
 This was the perfect manicure for Phillips’ glitzy wine-red dress and is definitely a look I think we will see more of this year.

 The Critics’ Choice Awards

 Billy Porter by Vanessa Sanchez McCullough

-This looks is the definition of ‘extra’ in the best way possible.
-The from neon shade, to the futuristic vibe, nail artist Vanessa Sanchez McCullough called this look ‘shattered’ and it is completely fitting as it was worn by Billy Porter who is continuing to challenge stereotypes and show that males can totally rock nail art too.
+This look is the definition of ‘extra’ in the best way possible.
+The from the neon shade, to the futuristic vibe, nail artist Vanessa Sanchez McCullough called this look ‘shattered’ and it is completely fitting as it was worn by Billy Porter who is continuing to challenge stereotypes and show that males can totally rock nail art too.

 Awkwafina by Thuy Nguyen

 Described as a “minimalistic manicure with a dash of nail art”, Awkwafina’s nails incorporated negative space and in a unique way.
-This looks was very fitting with the casual nature of the ceremony yet conveyed an elegant and chic finish.
+This look was very fitting with the casual nature of the ceremony yet conveyed an elegant and chic finish.
 This cuticle nail art is great for those who want something simple, or perhaps are just getting started into nail art.